NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 - `labels` (string, or list of strings): A label or labels to be assigned to this object.
 Always automatically assigned "ramps"
-- `length` (float, or list of floats, or [MinMaxFloat](#MinMaxFloat) dict, or list of MinMaxFloat dicts): Length of the ramp
+- `length` (float, or list of floats, or [MinMaxFloat](#MinMaxFloat) dict, or list of MinMaxFloat dicts): Length of the ramp along the floor.
+This is the 'adjacent' side and not the hypotenuse.
 - `material` (string, or list of strings): The structure's material or material type.
 - `position` ([VectorFloatConfig](#VectorFloatConfig) dict, or list of